hgonzale/WikiBibtex-MediaWiki-extension/README.md

 The tag <biblio> accepts the following options:
 - **force** (default: *false*): The default is to display only cited items.
-Set this option to 'true' to display all the items in the database.
+Set this option to *true* to display all the items in the database.
 - **prefix** (default: *R*): Adds a prefix to the `<div id>` of each entry.
-Useful when more than <biblio> tag is present in a single wiki page.
+Useful when more than `<biblio>` tag is present in a single wiki page.